 Do not take Dovato with Epivir-HBV.
 When taking carbamazepine or rifampin, take an additional dose of dolutegravir (in the form of one Tivicay tablet) 12 hours after taking your Dovato dose.
 When starting or stopping dolutegravir in people on metformin, dose adjustment of metformin may be necessary to maintain optimal glycemic control.
 Avoid use of sorbitol-containing medicines with lamivudine; there are many, such as acetaminophen liquid (Tylenol liquid and others).
 Should be okay to take with Daklinza, Epclusa, Harvoni, Olysio, Sovaldi, Viekira Pak, or Zepatier.
 Not intended to be taken with other HIV medications, unless prescribed that way.
 Tell your provider or pharmacist about all medications, herbals, and supplements you are taking or thinking of taking, prescribed or not, as there are other drug interactions which are not listed here.

-May be approved in 2019.
+Approved in April 2019.
 Basically, this medicine is Triumeq without the abacavir (brand name Ziagen, also found in Epzicom).
 Dolutegravir is from the powerhouse drug class of integrase inhibitors, which are highly effective and generally tolerable.
 This coformulated STR is recommended by guidelines to be used in ART-naïve adults with baseline viral load less than 500,000 in instances where ABC, TDF, and TAF cannot be used or are not optimal.
 (Other considerations for switching meds when one has undetectable viral load are also given.)
 The benefits of using a two-drug regimen for HIV include less exposure to HIV medication while maintaining viral suppression and also minimizing the potential for side effects.
-See data online.
+At one year in the GEMINI-1 and GEMINI-2 studies, DTG/3TC was found to be non-inferior to the triple drug regimen of DTG plus Truvada (emtricitabine and tenofovir DF combined in one pill).
+For the two studies, 91% (655 out of 716 individuals) had undetectable viral load, compared to 93% (669 out of 717) of those taking the three-drug therapy.
+Everyone in the study was taking HIV treatment for the first time, and a significant number of them, 20%, had a high viral load of more than 100,000 copies per mL when entering the clinical trials.
+DTG/3TC has also been successful for treatment-experienced people switching to it in two small clinical trials (ASPIRE and LAMIDOL) as well as two observational studies; see page H26 in the guidelines.
+Currently, most STRs are three-drug tablets containing two nucleoside drugs in addition to the primary medication.
+Both of the drugs in this combination are currently available separately on the market: dolutegravir is available under the brand name Tivicay and lamivudine is available under the brand name Epivir.
 New preliminary data from an observational study in Botswana suggest that there may be an increased risk of birth defects in infants born to those who were receiving dolutegravir at the time of conception.
 Until more information is available, regimens containing dolutegravir are not recommended for use in ART-naïve patients who are pregnant and within 12 weeks of conception.
 Additionally, regimens containing dolutegravir should not be used in people of childbearing potential who are sexually active and not using effective contraception or who are planning to become pregnant.
 It is unclear whether dolutegravir is the only integrase inhibitor with the potential to cause these birth defects (neural tube defects), or if other integrase inhibitors also carry this risk.
 Consult your provider to discuss guidance on how to manage regimens containing dolutegravir or a different integrase inhibitor if there is any possibility of conception.

 Dr. David Hardy says: